 GMAT and GRE

-A GMAT (Graduate Management Admission Test) or GRE (Revised) General Test (Graduate Record Examination) test result is mandatory for all applicants when applying to the Hanken PhD Programme.
-GMAT and GRE are tests designed to measure the skills shown to help graduate business students succeed in the challenging curriculum.
+A GMAT (Graduate Management Admission Test) or GRE (Revised) General Test (Graduate Record Examination) are tests designed to measure the skills shown to help graduate business students succeed in the challenging curriculum.
 The tests assess verbal, quantitative, and analytical writing skills.
 GMAT and GRE tests are used widely by business schools in both Master's and PhD admissions.

 On the GMAT and GRE web pages you can find a lot of useful material and information on how to prepare for the test.
 It is worthwhile to study before you take the test, that way you can prepare yourself for how the tests are structured, what kind of questions are to be expected and how you should use the time at hand.
 On these web pages "Prepare candidates for the GMAT exam" you can find useful information.
 GMAC also offers a handbook which can be downloaded: